kevin-bertrand/Gestion/README.md

 # Gestion
 ## Presentation
 ### Context
-As a freelance, I must encode my turnover ever month on the application/website of the URSAFF.
+As a freelance, I must encode my turnover ever month on the application/website of the URSAAF.
 Being a young freelance means that you do not necessarily have the financial means to pay for software for managin estimates and invoices.
 That's why I decided to create an application that would allow me to create estimates and invoices as well as to see the turnover made for a particular month or year.

 ### Needs